overengen/Pedestrian_Crossing_for_the_RPi/README.md

 "Pedestrian Crossing" v0.1 by Tiny Fruit 2018

-This program is intended for use with the "Pedestrian Crossing" piece of hardware designed to fit ontop of a Raspberry Pi
+This program is intended for use with the "Pedestrian Crossing" piece of hardware designed to fit ontop of a Raspberry Pi.

-The "Pedestrian Crossing" was designed and intended as a base for learning programming at a beginners level
+The "Pedestrian Crossing" was designed and intended as a base for learning programming at a beginners level.

 The PCB will be available for download as well as purchase additional parts and soldering is required!

 The push button, the Buzzer and all the LEDs are connected to the GPIO as stated below!

 Pin 17 - A Large 10mm Red LED.